 Scientists consider termites as beneficial bugs instead of destructive pests.

 From an ecological perspective, termites are an integral part of our ecosystem; they provide an invaluable service to the environment.

-Their eating habits are beneficial since they consume dead or decomposing plants and trees which breaks down those tough plant fibres and mixes them into new soil.
+Their eating habits are beneficial since they consume dead or decomposing plants and trees which breaks down those tough plant fibers and mixes them into new soil.

-The nutrient-rich soil that they produce helps new plants to get grow healthy and powerful.
+The nutrient-rich soil that they produce helps new plants to grow healthy and powerful.

-Their ground tunnelling behavior also benefits the environment by aerating the soil, and their tunnelling is additionally useful for keeping green vegetation healthy.
+Their ground tunneling behavior also benefits the environment by aerating the soil, and their tunneling is additionally useful for keeping green vegetation healthy.